Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

 Let me ask you a question.

-If he's got the best voter registration turnout volunteer operation, how the hell is his number one aid group, Acorn being investigated in 15 states?
+If he's got the best voter registration, turnout, volunteer operation, how the hell is his number one aid group, Acorn, being investigated in 15 states?

 And you would think that he would have a very damn good grassroots operation in Ohio.

-Where you could vote early, where now the Secretary of State's been told to the Sixth Circuit, you better identify every one of those voters as legit, every one of those registered voters is legit.
+How come during that little special window they had between September 29th and October 6th, where you could vote early, where now the Secretary of State's been told to the Sixth Circuit, you better identify every one of those voters as legit.

 You've got till Friday to do it.